 Internal structural features of particular interest to the project include the ‘staircase in a cupboard’, the through the floor hatch and the inside-outside access add-on larder.

 The cottage had previously been in the same local family for at least 100 years with no need felt for utra-modern conveniences, no seamless fitted kitchen or central heating entangled throughout.
 As such, it is ideal throughout as a space to interact with and experience how the place was lived in over time.

 Open Days for 2018

-However after several weeks of refurbishment preparation work, it was decided that it would be good to pause and open the place for visitors for a few dates in 2018.
+However after several weeks of refurbishment preparation work, it was decided that it would be good to pause and open the place for visitors for a few days in July 2018.

-The interior is currently being set up in ‘studio’ mode, with materials and objects arranged as small starter conversations.
-The garden is as it is, but tamed in parts.
+The interior was set up in ‘studio’ mode, with materials and objects arranged as small starter conversations.
+The garden was as found, but tamed in parts.
 A selection of images below:

 Work in Progress Diary Coming Soon